ryanbynoe/spotifytf/README.md

 - [Vscode](https://code.visualstudio.com)

 ## Walkthrough
-I already have a Spotify account so all I needed was to create a Spotify Developer account.
+I posess a Spotify account so all I needed was to create a Spotify Developer account.
 A free spotify account will suffice.

 First we need to setup the Spotify provider in order to obtain and use the resources.
 We will use the spotify provider [here](https://registry.terraform.io/providers/conradludgate/spotify/latest) and pressing the use provider to display code or below.